tahoe-lafs/tahoe-lafs/docs/anonymity-configuration.rst

 1. Tahoe-LAFS will not start if any of the configuration options in ``tahoe.cfg`` would compromise the identity of the node.

-   * In particular, ``tub.location`` is forced to contain safe values.
-It is an error to specify a ``tub.location`` that contains anything other than the special string ``UNREACHABLE``, or a comma-separated list of Twisted server endpoint descriptor strings for supported anonymizing networks.
+   * In particular, ``tub.location`` is forced to either be empty, or contain safe values.
+It is an error to specify a ``tub.location`` that contains anything other than a comma-separated list of location hints for supported anonymizing networks.

 2. Tahoe-LAFS will not make any outgoing connections that are not over a supported anonymizing network.